 Care coordination refers to the process of synchronizing a patient’s healthcare data and communicating it effectively between providers, specialists, and vendors.
 Coordination, as the word suggests, is to keep the details and updates in a manner that every member of the process is on the same page.
 And when it comes to healthcare, care coordination plays a significant role as many people are involved in the overall treatment of a patient, and when all these people are not sharing data as well as understanding, everything can quickly turn into chaos.

-Coordinated health care aims to improve the standard of health outcomes by making sure that the information and care from disparate sectors are delivered seamlessly, thus reducing the overall healthcare costs by removing useless and repetitive procedures and tests.
+Coordinated health care aims for improvement of the standard of health outcomes by making sure that the information and care from disparate sectors are delivered seamlessly, thus reducing the overall healthcare costs by removing useless and repetitive procedures and tests.

 Following are the five major elements of coordinated healthcare: